 Over ten years ago, I sold my first covered call, and I’ve sold hundreds of covered calls since then.

-Here I’ll share why living off covered calls alone can be challenging, and some solutions if you’re considering this little known but sensible income stream used by financial advisors, fund managers, and more advanced investors.
+Here I’ll share why living off covered calls alone can be challenging, and some solutions if you’re considering this often overlooked but sensible income stream used by financial advisors, fund managers, and more advanced investors.

 Is Living Off Covered Calls Possible?

 There are seven main factors in determining if living off covered calls might be a good “option” for you.
 (I couldn’t resits the pun.)

 I’ll write about each of these factors in more detail below.
 Several of these factors are rarely mentioned by covered call promoters, yet they are crucial to keeping your covered call income flowing consistently and your investment risk under control.